OlivierSohn/hamazed/BACKLOG.md

 - when in Setup intent, the server should send updates of a list "which players would be in the game, should you hit Space now" to the clients

-- when player press a key to restart: it waits for other player to also press a key to restart we could display "waiting for other players to press a key..."
+- when player presses a key to restart: it waits for other player to also press a key to restart we could display "waiting for other players to press a key..."

 - the info "game ended" is sent when player presses play.